 Human Rights Day

 Human Rights Day is observed every year on 10th December – the day the United Nations General Assembly adopted, in 1948, the Universal Declaration of Human Rights.
-This year, Human Rights Day marks the 70th anniversary of the Universal Declaration of Human Rights, a milestone document that proclaimed the rights which everyone is entitled to as a human being -- regardless of race, colour, religion, sex, language, political or other opinion, national or social origin, property, birth or other status.
+Human Rights Day marks the anniversary of this milestone document that proclaimed the rights which everyone is entitled to as a human being -- regardless of race, colour, religion, sex, language, political or other opinion, national or social origin, property, birth or other status.
 It is the most translated document in the world, available in more than 500 languages.

 The Universal Declaration of Human Rights empowers us all.
 The principles enshrined in the Declaration are as relevant today as they were in 1948.
 We need to stand up for our own rights and those of others.
 We can take action in our own daily lives, to uphold the rights that protect us all and thereby promote the kinship of all human beings.